wordofwarning/wordofwarning.org/hab/worksahead/index.md

 Our [eleventh Works Ahead](/archive/2023-worksahead) took place at <a href="https://contactmcr.com" target="_blank">Contact</a> in May — with a triple bill including Jade Williams' outcome from [2021](/hab/worksahead/#2021), alongside newly-commissioned artists Christian Asare and Kellie Colbert… See [images](/galleries/2023-woah).

 #### 2024
 Our twelfth edition, [Works Ahead: Radiator](/current/2024-worksahead) takes place in May — eight very different artists (Ash Cox, chris brown, E.M.
-Parry, Heather Alice, ITZATNA, Jamil Keating, Kelvin Atmadibrata, Lauren Greer) come together for an informal evening sharing of Live Art on **Friday 24 May** at <a href="https://mmu.ac.uk/about-us/buildings/grosvenor-east" target="_blank">MMU Grosvenor East</a>, before they embark on a path of shared exploration… See [artists' images](/galleries/2024-woahpre).
+Parry, Heather Alice, ITZATNA, Jamil Keating, Kelvin Atmadibrata, Lauren Greer) come together for an informal evening sharing of Live Art on **Friday 24 May, 5pm-7pm** at <a href="https://mmu.ac.uk/about-us/buildings/grosvenor-east" target="_blank">MMU Grosvenor East</a>, before they embark on a path of shared exploration… See [artists' images](/galleries/2024-woahpre) and read their [programme notes](/current/2024-worksahead/programme).

 [Works Ahead: Radiator (2024)](/current/2024-worksahead) produced by [hÅb](/hab); supported by <a href="https://theatre.mmu.ac.uk" target="_blank">Manchester Metropolitan University</a> and using public funding by Arts Council England.<br>Project Mentor: Peader Kirk
 <a href="http://worksahead.org" target="_blank">WorksAhead.org</a>